 Something we are doing more of recently are “Coin Rings” (rings made from silver coins.)
 They can be men’s or womens and are made using old silver fifty cent or twenty-five cent coins.
 Birth dates and anniversary dated coins are quite popular.
 Foreign coins collected on trips abroad also can be used in many cases.
 Small coins make nice pendants too!

-Visit us at the Grand Bend Art Centre during the studio tour.
+Visit us at Sunset Arts Gallery on River Road during the studio tour.
 We look forward to seeing you!